cschanhniem/hocthayminhtue/plan-tracking-v2.md

 # Project Plan V2: Buddhist Concepts from Nikaya

-IMPORTANT: Website content must be in Vietnamese
+IMPORTANT: Website content must be in Vietnamese .
+Enhanced content should be placed in the same file not creating new files.

 This document outlines the comprehensive plan for enhancing the Buddhist Concepts website to make it the best resource for learning about Buddhist teachings.